Health officials are quitting or getting fired amid outbreak

 The executive director of Las Animas-Huerfano Counties District Health Department in Colorado found her car vandalized twice, and a group called Colorado Counties for Freedom ran a radio ad demanding that her authority be reduced.
 Kim Gonzales has remained on the job.

-Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, Freeman said.
-Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of public health experts.

-Some health officials said they were leaving for family reasons, others had planned to retire, and some left for jobs at other health agencies, such as the U.S. Centers for Disease Control and Prevention.
-Still, many left amid threats and a pressure-cooker environment.

-After West Virginia Gov. Jim Justice demanded the resignation of Dr. Cathy Slemp in June over what he said were discrepancies in the data, the move was criticized by public health experts at Johns Hopkins University.
+West Virginia Gov. Jim Justice forced the resignation of Public Health Commissioner Dr. Cathy Slemp in June over what he said were discrepancies in the data.
 Slemp said the department's work had been hurt by outdated technology like fax machines and slow computer networks.

 "We are driving a great aunt's Pinto when what you need is to be driving a Ferrari," Slemp said.